jay-nakrani/How-Neural-Networks-learn-from-both-Labeled-and-Unlabeled-data/README.md

 - Libraries like TensorFlow (or other similar libraries), NumPy, and Matplotlib.

 ## Tutorial
 There is a detailed step-by-step tutorial in PDF format to guide you through the process of building and training the neural network model.
-You can find it in the `tutorial/tutorial.pdf` file.
+You can find it in the `How Neural Networks learn.pdf` file.

 ## License
 - The code and tutorial in this project is licensed under the **Apache License 2.0**.